Changes are coming to Find A Grave. See a preview now.

 Why I joined Find-a-Grave

 I joined this site as a way to honor people who have passed away and to share the family history information that can be found on grave markers.
-I don't make any money from creating these memorials or photographs but I feel richly rewarded by the many positive comments I've received from the family and friends of those who are memorialized.
+With only one exception, I am related to every person represented by the memorials I currently manage.

 SSN Death Index: what it doesn't mean